nabakrishna/student-mgmt/README.md

 # about
-this student management system has minimal implemenatation of .ts , .tsx and sql with a complete database system with all operation also there is student dashborad and admin dashboard, for student and admin both have to sign in to get their profile and see  the admin system respectively . also student can chnage their user name and password(only if their name and registration no in the database).
+In this student management system, the front end is craeted using typescript/tsx along with the simple sql database and also the database in the .ts script.
+This management system has separate dashboards for both students and administrators, and each login must be authenticated to view any profile or management interface.
+In addition to providing all CRUD actions, there is an added security feature whereby students have to validate their name and registration number to update their password information.

 # project structure
 ```